mdsuffian83/GA-Project-1-Matching-Game/README.md

 ## 🏁 How to Play <a name = "How to Play"></a>

 How to Play
-Click on two boxes to reveal their contents.
+To begin the game, click the "Start Game" button.

+The game consists of 16 circles with different colors that are hidden.

+Click on one circle to reveal its color, and then click on a second circle to try to match the color of the first circle.

-If the boxes have the same picture, they will remain visible, and you will have found a match.
-If they do not have the same picture, they will be hidden again, and you will have to try again.
+If the two colors match, the circles will stay revealed, and the player will score a point.

+If the colors do not match, the circles will flip back over and the player will have to try again.

-The game ends when all pairs of boxes have been matched.
+The game is won when all circles have been matched.

+There is a cheat mode that can be activated by clicking the "Cheat Mode" button.
+This will display the color of all the circles on the screen.

+## 🏁 How to Run <a name = "How to Run"></a>

+How to Run

+To run the game, simply open the HTML file in a web browser.
+All the required scripts and styles are included in the file.